 No spray applicator

 If you want to get the job done quickly and effectively, Better Life’s Naturally Dirt-Destroying Floor Cleaner is the way to go.
 We love this high-quality but affordable floor cleaner that delivers a streak-free clean—tackling tough stuff like grease and grime—on all sealed floors, including laminate, tile, ceramic, and even hardwood.
-Despite there being no spray applicator, there’s no dilution required, making application very easy.
+Despite it not having a spray applicator, there’s no dilution required, making application very easy.
 You simply point, squirt, and mop to reveal cleaner floors.

 Despite its obvious cleaning power, this cleaner is made with an eco-friendly, plant-based formula that’s safe to use in areas highly trafficked by kids and pets.
-The cleaning solution doesn’t contain any harsh chemicals—just essential oils—which means the scent skews fresh and mild rather than overpoweringly “clean,” too.
+The cleaning solution doesn’t contain any harsh chemicals—just essential oils—which means the scent skews fresh and mild rather than overpoweringly “clean."

 Type: Liquid | Dimensions: 13 x 13 x 12.5 inches | Weight: 2 pounds | Amount: 128 fluid ounces | Scent: Citrus mint